 Not only is there are lot more time to see and do everything because of the long daylight hours, but the roads are safer.
 Even if you’re taking a long drive all the way to the secluded East Fjords, you should be able to navigate your way there without too much trouble in summer.

-There are still some risks of course – watch out for roaming sheep – but in general it’s easier to drive in summer than winter.
+There are still some risks of course – watch out for roaming sheep – but in general, it’s easier to drive in summer than winter.
 You’re less likely to find slippery ice patches and the weather will be less dangerous to drive in.

-There will however, be more people on the roads due to it being high season.
+There will, however, be more people on the roads due to it being high season.
 Keep your wits about you and just drive sensibly.

 The influx of people also means that you need to book your car in advance!
-Find a good deal on a rental car here.

 Here are some rules for driving in Iceland that you might not be familiar with: